 - Focus Area Imaging in M.Sc.
 Biomedical Engineering and Medical Physics

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 Responsible coordinator of the module PH2011 is Klaus Achterhold.

 Content, Learning Outcome and Preconditions

-After successfully participating in this module the students understand the crystal structure analysis with X-rays and neutrons as complementary methods.
-They can apply the reciprocal space as a tool for quick and easy visualization of scattering processes.
-The students understand the importance of the energy resolution of a scattering method, the difference between static and dynamic distribution of the atomic coordinates and the difference of structural distribution and structural relaxation.
+After successful participation in this module, the students master crystal structure analysis with X-rays and neutrons as complementary methods.
+For them, reciprocal space is a tool for simple and fast visualization of scattering processes.
+The students understand the importance of the energy resolution of a scattering method, the difference between static structure distribution and dynamic of the molecule.

 Courses, Learning and Teaching Methods and Literature

 Mon, 16:00–19:00, PH 2074